kbridenhaag/indonesia.nl/src/visa.md

 caregiver/travel companion.

 6. During quarantine, the travellers will have a PCR Test on the third day (for 3 days quarantine) or on the sixth day (for 7 days quarantine).
-If the PCR test is negative, the travellers can continue their journey.
-If the PCR test was positive, travellers with mild or no symptoms have to continue the quarantine in the accommodation and it is recommended to continue with the self-quarantine for 14 days.
+If the __PCR test is negative__, the travellers can continue their journey. __If the PCR test was positive__, travellers with mild or no symptoms have to continue the quarantine in the accommodation and it is recommended to continue with the self-quarantine for 14 days.
 The travellers with severe symptoms will be treated in the hospital.
 The hospital cost for foreign citizens will be borne by themselves, and for Indonesian citizens will be borne by the Indonesian Government.

 7. It is recommended to register your vaccination you have received abroad through the following website of the Indonesian Ministry of Health: